michaelb/sniprun/CONTRIBUTING.md

 My interpreter has some quirks that the end user should know

 -> Document limitations and features in doc/interpreter_name.md

+---

+I lack the ReplLikeInterpreter trait implementation and don't want to do REPL-like behavior:

+-> You don't have to do it but the boilerplate `impl ReplLikeInterpreter for MyInterpreter {}` is required.
+You can overwrite the default implementation later if you wish to do some REPL-like functionality.

 ### What's the deal with...